Educators' Spotlight: Debora O'Reilly and Mary Liu

 In my next cycle with my seniors, we are going to examine mtDNA.
 Students will isolate their own DNA from their cheek cells, use PCR to amplify their DNA, and then perform a DNA library prep to run their samples on the Illumina iSeq Nextgen sequencer.
 The lessons leading up to this lab will include LabXchange content.
 I plan to create a short, customized pathway to guide my students through the process of exploring personalized medicine.
 LabXchange allows me to assign great content from a variety of sources, all in one place.
 I am very excited about having this tool in my hands to help my students.

 Mary Liu, Science Teacher, Weston High School

 I’m using LabXchange in my classroom to help students learn new skills at their own pace.
-In the classroom, I give them hands-on experience with tools like micropipettes and gel electrophoresis, but in order to take advantage of the precious little time we have in class, I have them learn more about these tools on LabXchange as well.
-This enables my students at all levels – both AP and College Prep (CP) – to feel better prepared and have a reliable resource to return to if they need to review concepts or learn more about how the tools work.
+In the classroom, I give them hands-on experience with tools like micropipettes and gel electrophoresis.
+But in order to take advantage of the precious little time we have in class, I have them learn more about these tools on LabXchange as well.
+This enables my students at all levels – both AP and College Prep (CP) – to feel better prepared.
+They also have a reliable resource to return to if they need to review concepts or learn more about how the tools work.

 LabXchange supports educators by giving my students options for how to learn about the material.
 In my CP elective Biotech class, it can be challenging to find material online to offer students additional support.
 With LabXchange, there are a variety of resources, text, videos, and interactives that are designed for learners who are being introduced to a technique for the first time.
 This allows me to differentiate for my students, and meet them where they are.
 It also saves me time in having to create these materials from scratch.
 I can remix, draw their attention to particular parts, and deliver the content to students all in one place.

 New to LabXchange?
 Check out these articles for educators:

 LabXchange in the Classroom: Teacher Strategies from our Community